gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

     this.map.fitBounds(isochronesLayer.getBounds())
   }
 }

+...

 ```

 ### Wrap-up

-At this point you have managed to build a simple web-app based on react, redux and leaflet to consume isochrones from HERE Maps, congratulations.
+At this point you have managed to build a simple web-app based on react, redux and leaflet which fetches and consumes isochrones from HERE Maps, congratulations.
+As you may have already gathered from the documentation, the HERE Maps Isochrones API is fairly feature rich and we haven't implemented all of the possible options and features yet.
+To this end, if you are interested to enhance the code we built together in this tutorial with new features you might want to have a look at [https://gis-ops.github.io/reachability-analysis](https://gis-ops.github.io/reachability-analysis) which is using the code of this tutorial as a skeleton and building additional options on top.

-If you have ideas how to improve this tutorial or in case something didn't work as you expected it to please leave some feedback on [GitHub](https://github.com/gis-ops/tutorials/issues/new).
+If you have ideas how to improve this tutorial or in case something didn't work as you expected please feel free to leave some lovely feedback on our [GitHub](https://github.com/gis-ops/tutorials/issues/new).

-Thanks for being part of this!
+Thanks for working through this tutorial - your GIS-OPS team.

 ![HERE Isochrones in Iceland](https://user-images.githubusercontent.com/10322094/53057271-9cb78880-34a6-11e9-9204-1dbfb4ad0809.png "HERE Isochrones in Iceland")